 Emission testing and maintenance is one of the original purposes of onboard vehicle diagnostics.

-OBD is an easier, more convenient way to test emissions rather than at the tailpipe.
-Many states with mandatory emissions testing have switched to OBD.
+OBD2 is an easier, more convenient way to test emissions rather than at the tailpipe.
+Many states with mandatory emissions testing have switched to OBD2.
 All OBD-II equipped vehicles have codes to indicate issues with the emissions system and can easily confirm if it’s in compliance with emissions laws.

 This is a great example of modern technology benefiting the environment.